-Though the pluot sounds like a genetically modified plant, it's actually a crossbred item; apricots and plums were both hand pollinated to create the fruit, unlike a GMO product.
+Though the pluot sounds like a genetically modified food, it's actually a crossbred item; apricots and plums were both hand pollinated to create the fruit, unlike a GMO product.
 The pluot comes in a rainbow of colors ranging from pinkish red to bright green to dark purple, all depending on what type of plum the fruit derives from.

 How to Use Pluots

 When pluot season comes around stock up on these sweet stone fruits and munch on them fresh.
 Add slices to a summer salad or to a cheese board.
 They pair great with aged Gouda, clothbound cheddar, feta, or light brie.
 There's a slight crunch to the skin, supple flesh inside, and plenty of juice.

 All these characteristics make the pluot a great fruit to use in cooking, too, namely in jams, chutney, sauces, and baking.
 Slice the pluot thinly and use it to decorate a buttery cake, or stew down to make a rich lacquer for those ribs you're throwing on the grill.
 When making jelly or any other preserved condiment, treat the pluot as you would a plum or other stone fruit.
 It's easy to use in about any way you would a plum, peach, or apricot.

 What Do Pluots Taste Like?